Weizhi-Du/intro-to-flask-guide/README.md

 ## Step 4: Run the Flask App

-Run the script to test your Flask application!
+Run the script to test your Flask application:
 ```
 python app.py
 ```